-Activity Name Water structures Activity Name Activity Description Southland District Council owns the following water structures: Five commercial passenger wharves on Stewart Island, primarily used by water-taxi operations but also needed A commercial fishing wharf (T Wharf) at Riverton.
-The T Wharf is used by small commercial fishing vessels to offload and has a crane to allow this A public recreation wharf (L45) at Riverton Long wharf and L36 jetty (berths licensed to private users) at Riverton Public boat ramps at Riverton (1) and Waiau catchment (8) A public viewing platform (Focal Point at Riverton) Navigation aids (3) at Riverton Protective works (behind wharves at Riverton) Retaining wall (Pearl Harbour - Manapouri) There are three main categories of user of these structures - recreational users, commercial fishermen and tourism operators - and the structures are categorised by use rather than quality standard: 1.
-Commercial passenger structures - Stewart Island wharves 2.
-Commercial fishing structure - T Wharf 3.
-Public recreation structures - L45 Wharf, public ramps and Focal Point 4.
-Private structures - Deck of long wharf and L36 jetty berth 5.
-Utility structures - navigation aids, protective works and retaining wall Water structures are a local activity and are funded locally by Community Boards.
+Activity Name Water structures Activity Description Southland District Council owns the following water structures: Five commercial passenger wharves on Stewart Island, primarily used by water-taxi operations but also needed A commercial fishing wharf (T Wharf) at Riverton.
+The T Wharf is used by small commercial fishing vessels to offload and has a crane to allow this A public recreation wharf (L45) at Riverton Long wharf and L36 jetty (berths licensed to private users) at Riverton Public boat ramps at Riverton (1) and Waiau catchment (8) A public viewing platform (Focal Point at Riverton) Navigation aids (3) at Riverton Protective works (behind wharves at Riverton) Retaining wall (Pearl Harbour - Manapouri) There are three main categories of user of these structures - recreational users, commercial fishermen and tourism operators - and the structures are categorised by use rather than quality standard: Commercial passenger structures - Stewart Island wharves Commercial fishing structure - T Wharf Public recreation structures - L45 Wharf, public ramps and Focal Point Private structures - Deck of long wharf and L36 jetty berth Utility structures - navigation aids, protective works and retaining wall Water structures are a local activity and are funded locally by Community Boards.
 The Stewart Island wharves are managed by the Stewart Island Jetties Subcommittee.
 The Riverton Harbour Subcommittee is responsible for the management of the structures at Riverton.
 The ownership and management of the long wharf and berths at Riverton is complex, with SDC owning the decking (to secure access) and the structure being owned by individual licence holders.
 SDC also holds the resource consent for the structures as Environment Southland did not wish to manage individual consents for each structure.
-The ownership of the Stewart Island wharf structures was assumed from South Port in 2007 as the assets were seen to have no commercial value but were required to provide access to Stewart Island.
-The five wharf structures provide access to the Rakiu Port William and Millar's Beach.
-The main users of these structures are water taxis delivering hunters to hunting camps, visitors to Ulva Island (an open wildlife sanctuary in Paterson Inlet), and other visitors to the DOC estate.
-Further public wharf structures at Golden Bay and Oban on Stewart Island are Anthrite Dations owned by South Port.
+The ownership of the Stewart Island Further public wharf structures at Golden Bay and Oban on Stewart Island are owned by South Port.
 SDC has indicated funding through the 2018 LTP for upgrading of these facilities.
 Activity Rationale Southland District Council inherited its role as owner of water structures in Riverton from the Riverton Harbour Board and the Marine Division of the Ministry of Transport.
 SDC is only involved with ownership of structures on Stewart Island as South Port no longer wanted them as they were uneconomic.
 There is, therefore, little rationale for this activity other than history and politics.